FabiowQuixada/isml-linter/docs/rules/indent.md

 ## Notes

 - Dependent on abstract tree build (global "disableTreeParse" configuration must **not** be true);
-- Elements in the same line as their parent is considered valid indetation.
+- Elements in the same line as their parent is considered valid indentation.
 Please see examples below;

 ## Configuration